codeforamerica/form-flow/README.md

 Configuration for this feature can be found in our [configuration section](#virus-scanner-properties).

+There is a field `virus_scanned` in the `user_files` table with `Boolean` as it's value.

+* `true` if the file was scanned by the service and did not have a virus.
+* `false` if not scanned, either because the service is down or disabled.

+> ⚠️ If a file has a virus, it is rejected and not saved in our systems.

 ## Document Download

 Form flow library allows users to either: